-Now well, if there are Cambodian Christians, it means that they celebrate Christmas.
-But as it is a minority, the feast has not a national rank as it is for Vesak.
-Roman Catholicism has been present in the country since 1555.
-The wars and conflicts suffered by Cambodia in the centuries to follow, kept Christianity as a minority, although there were some group of Christian immigrants that fled persecutions in their own countries: Japanese Catholics in the 17th century settled in Ponhea Lu, near Phnom Penh and in 1660, Catholic Indonesians took refuge in Columpe (Phnom Penh) and in Ponhea Lu.
+Roman Catholicism has been in the country since 1555.
+The wars and conflicts suffered by Cambodia in the centuries to follow, kept Christianity as a minority, although there were some groups of Christian immigrants that fled persecutions in Japan in the 17th century and settled in Ponhea Lu, near Phnom Penh; in 1660, Catholic Indonesians took refuge in Columpe (Phnom Penh) and in Ponhea Lu.
 As a curious fact, the Vietnamese and Thai took the Cambodian Catholics to their own countries after they invaded, reducing their numbers in the subjugated kingdom.